Private, In-Home Tutoring in Byron Township, Michigan

-SchoolTutoring Academy’s tutoring programs for Byron Township students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Byron Township, Michigan students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Byron Township, Michigan is served by three public school districts that include Byron Center Public Schools, Grandville Public Schools, and Kentwood Public Schools.
 The largest of these districts is Kentwood Public Schools which is comprised of ten elementary schools, three middle schools, one freshman campus, one high school, one alternative school, and a virtual academy.
 This school system has a “no-excuses” policy in which they promise to do whatever it takes for each child to be successful.
 Kentwood Public Schools uses a curriculum based on the national Common Core standards and the Michigan Grade Level Expectations.